fidelity/awsrun/README.md

 CLI and library to concurrently execute user-defined commands across AWS accounts.

+NOTE: Initial Azure support has been added in the `azure` branch.
+Install that version if you are interested in running commands across one or more Azure subscriptions concurrently.

 ## Overview

 Awsrun is both a CLI and Python package used to execute commands over one or